If you have a question not answered below, please feel free to contact me, I’ll be very happy to answer your questions.

 Have you an injury or Massage Therapy related question?

-Visit me at the clinic in Ballincollig.
+Visit me at the clinic in Cork.

 Treatments are always tailored to your needs.